 The international contractor completed school sampling and, along with the school sample, returned other information (small school analyses, school allocation, and a spreadsheet that countries/economies could use for tracking school participation).
-Table 4.2 provides a summary of the information required for each sampling task and the timetables (which depended on national assessment periods).
+Table 6.2 provides a comprehensive summary of the information required for each sampling task and the timetables (which depended on national assessment periods).
+Note that forms or data associated with Sampling Tasks 3, 4, 5 and 6 were all for the field trial, so they are not included in Table 6.2.
+Sampling Tasks are also described in detail in further sections of this chapter.

-Table 4.2 Schedule of school sampling activities